mattrussi/gitlab-com-runbooks/docs/tutorials/overview_life_of_a_web_request.md

 * Are these errors all associated with high latency, such that timeouts in this or other services may play a role?
 If so, is the time spent in this service or in a dependency it calls?

-## Quick reference

-Briefly reiterate key concepts from the overview.

-* To support returning visitors, include a quick reference section with a terse summary of steps or commands.
-* Include enough context to support a user who does not have time to re-read any other section.

 ## Exercises

 Optionally include safe non-destructive practice exercises to reinforce the concepts, techniques, and tools covered by this tutorial.